lufficc/StateLayout/README.md

 ```
 ## Animation

-### you can custom your own animation by implements ViewAnimProvider interface
+### you can custom your own animation by implements ViewAnimProvider interface,
-### by default,there are two simple animations, `FadeViewAnimProvider` and ``FadeScaleViewAnimProvider
+### by default,there are two simple animations, `FadeViewAnimProvider` and `FadeScaleViewAnimProvider`

 ``` java
 public interface ViewAnimProvider {